-At this year’s MWC, Intel showed off a concept 2-in-1 PC and said that they’ll be working with OEMs like Dell, HP and Lenovo to develop portable PCs that come 5G-friendly.
+At MWC 2018, Intel showed off a concept 2-in-1 PC and said that they’ll be working with OEMs like Dell, HP and Lenovo to develop portable PCs that come 5G-enabled.

 How much will 5G cost?

-While seemingly-everyone in tech has plenty of exciting things to say about what 5G will allow them to do, very little is really known about how much this upgrade will cost end-users or telecom providers - both directly and indirectly.
+While seemingly-everyone in the tech world has plenty of exciting things to say about what 5G will allow them to do, nobody is rushing to talk about how much this network upgrade will cost end-users or telecom providers - both directly and indirectly.

 Overseas, some estimates have suggested that the infrastructure costs of Europe’s 5G upgrade could range from €300bn to €500bn.
 Locally, some say that Australia’s size could see local vendors rack up a similarly-sized bill.